grizio/git-clean/README.md

 ### Add this script globally

 ```
-cp git-cleanup /usr/local/bin/
+curl https://raw.githubusercontent.com/grizio/git-cleanup/master/git-cleanup > /usr/local/bin/git-cleanup
 ```

 ### Use it as a git command

-Once the script is in `/usr/local/bin` (and named `git-cleanup`), you can use it as a git command:
+Once the script is in `/usr/local/bin` or anywhere in your `${PATH}`, you can use it as a git command:

 ```
 git cleanup